Ujjwal5705/Stock-Prediction-Portal/README.md

 - **Convolutional neural networks (CNNs) :-** CNNs are mostly used for visual data like images and videos.

-> Note:- Their are two types of RNN.
+> Note:- There are two types of RNN.
 Vanilla RNN and LSTM RNN.
 The only difference between them is that LSTM model has super powerfull memory capability as compared to Vanilla.
-> It can remember very old the events and patterns of a stock that's why LSTM is the best fit for this project.
+> It can remember very old events and patterns of a stock, that's why LSTM is the best fit for this project.